hrodell/North-Star/northstar-delivery-slots-plugin/dynamic-block-out-logic.md

-NorthStar Delivery Slot – Dynamic Block Out Period Function & Logic Statement
+NorthStar Delivery Slot – Dynamic Time Block Feature Requirements (Additive Only)
+0. Scope & Purpose
+This document ONLY defines the dynamic time block overlay feature for the slot plugin.
+It does NOT redefine or interfere with any other aspect of the current slot plugin, except where time block logic is explicitly stated.
+All existing plugin logic, slot handling, and order flows remain unchanged unless specifically affected by the new time block rules.

 1. Purpose
 Implement a configurable global block out period (in hours) that restricts customer ordering for delivery slots, ensuring sufficient operational lead time.